Instant Pot Steel Cut Oats

 - Rest.
 The oats will set up and thicken after about 20-30 minutes.

 - Spoon into serving bowls.
-After the oats thicken, spoon it into serving dishes, and add additional cinnamon.
-This recipe will make six good sized bowls.
+After the oats thicken, spoon them into serving dishes, and add additional cinnamon.
+This recipe will make six good-sized bowls.

 - Add extra ingredients.
 When ready to serve, add additional ingredients, like nuts, fruit, granola, or yogurt.
 Enjoy!

 You can make this on the stovetop with the same ingredients.